How to Set Geo Search Based on User Geolocation

 Add the Query to the Map Listing

-Move to the page with the Map Listing widget or block and click to edit it.
+Move to the Elementor/Block Editor page with the Map Listing widget or block and click to edit it.

-That’s how the listing looks without query — it shows the whole map with all objects.
+Without a query, the listing shows the entire map with all objects.

-If you work with the Elementor editor, open the Map Listing widget, proceed to the Custom Query tab, enable the Use Custom Query toggle, and select the query name for the map from the drop-down list.
+If you work with the Elementor editor, open the Map Listing widget, proceed to the Custom Query tab, enable the Use Custom Query toggle, and select the Custom Query name for the map from the drop-down list.

 The Map Listing block has the same settings in the Gutenberg editor.